 In late 1997, a runaway teenager and her small yellow toy robot travel west through a strange American landscape where the ruins of gigantic battle drones litter the countryside, along with the discarded trash of a high-tech consumerist society addicted to a virtual-reality system.
 As they approach the edge of the continent, the world outside the car window seems to unravel at an ever faster pace, as if somewhere beyond the horizon, the hollow core of civilization has finally caved in.

 Joining Brown in the cast is a whole slew of famous names.
-Rounding out the actors we’ll see in The Electric State are Michelle Yeoh, Stanley Tucci, Jason Alexander, Brian Cox, and Jenny Slate, per Deadline.
+We’ll see Michelle Yeoh, Stanley Tucci, Jason Alexander, Brian Cox, and Jenny Slate in The Electric State, per Deadline.
 According to the publication, Chris Pratt will also star in the movie.
-Details on the characters these actors will play are slim, but Deadline shares that “Cox and Slate will voice CGI characters in the pic.”
+As will Giancarlo Esposito, Ke Huy Quan, Anthony Mackie, and Billy Bob Thornton who have signed on for voice acting roles.
+Details on the characters these actors will play are slim overall.

 Alongside the Russos, we’ll also see a pair of very familiar names behind the scenes.
 Christopher Markus and Stephen McFeely, who worked with the brothers on several Marvel movies and The Gray Man, are behind the script.